Curriculum Maps for Elementary General Music

 For example, we can sing songs in many different modes (like these entrance songs) even if students do not consciously know the mode’s label and how to aurally identify it or write it on the five-line staff.

-Teaching Sequences for elementary music
+Teaching Sequences for Elementary Music

 In our conversations about what we’re going to teach in the next lesson, the “why” behind a musical sequence can sometimes be overlooked.